Ohafia

 The ancestors of the Ohafia people were renowned as mighty warriors.
 This aspect of the Ohafia peoples' history remains fundamental to the Ohafia people's sense of identity.
 The knitted warrior's cap or "leopard cap" (Okpu agu) is well known and is an associated product of Ohafia.
 The Ohafia warrior tradition is embodied in the performance of iri agha.

 Ohafia is home to the third largest military base in Nigeria, named Goodluck Jonathan Barracks after Nigeria's former President - Goodluck Jonathan.
 It houses the headquarters of the newly established 14 Brigade and 145 Battalion office complex of the Nigerian Army.

-Ohafia encompasses twenty-six villages with population strength ranging between 800,000 and 916,000 as of 2014.
+Ohafia encompasses twenty-six villages with population strength ranging between 300,000 and 400,000 as of 2022.
 And it is at a distance of 50.1 km away from the Capital city Umuahia in Abia State.
-The villages in Ohafia are Elu, Ibina (Ihenta), Nde Okala, Nde Anyaorie, Amuma, Amaekpu, Ebem, Nde Amogu, Okagwe, Nde Uduma Ukwu, Oboro, Nde Nku, Nkwebi, Amuke, Asaga, Ndi Uduma Awoke, Amankwu, Nde Ibe, Nde Orieke, Okon-aku, Amangwu, Ufiele, Eziafor, Abia, Akanu, Isiugwu.
+The villages in Ohafia are: Elu, Ibina (Ihenta), Nde Okala, Nde Anyaorie, Amuma, Amaekpu, Ebem, Nde Amogu, Okagwe, Nde Uduma Ukwu, Oboro, Nde Nku, Nkwebi, Amuke, Asaga, Ndi Uduma Awoke, Amankwu, Nde Ibe, Nde Orieke, Okon-aku, Amangwu, Ufiele, Eziafor, Abia, Akanu and Isiugwu.